 Impact Time – Nicotine from cigarette smoke reaches the brain in under 10 seconds, and it reaches the central nervous system in under five minutes.
 However, anecdotal evidence suggest the particle size of cigarette smoke is much smaller than those found in vapour from e-juice.
 This implies the absorption of nicotine from vaping can take longer than smoking, perhaps up to 30 seconds before it reaches the brain.
 It is often suggested that smoking causes a harder faster nicotine hit, while vaping has a gentler, slower effect.
 Again, more studies are needed to get a true picture of this.

-Time In System – As with smoking, this depends on a number of circumstances such as metabolism and length of time spent as a smoker or vaper (and the amount/strength of the nicotine consumed), but traces of nicotine (via its metabolite, cotinine) is usually detectable for 48 to 72 hours after your last intake.
+Time In System – As with smoking, this depends on a number of circumstances such as metabolism and length of time spent as a smoker or vaper (and the amount/strength of the nicotine consumed), but traces of nicotine (via its metabolite, cotinine) are usually detectable for 48 to 72 hours after your last intake.
 Cotinine tests can be purchased cheaply if you want to check for yourself.